Frequently Asked Questions: New Zealand Visas

 Why should I use Relocate Down Under?

 Deciding to move to New Zealand is a big decision, which takes up time and effort and can be very emotional.
-Many visa applications get declined not because the applicant isn’t eligible, but because they’ve misunderstood a key requirement or missed out an important element in their application.
+Many New Zealand visa applications get declined not because the applicant isn’t eligible, but because they’ve misunderstood a key requirement or missed out an important element in their application.
 A visa application with mistakes can be time-consuming, incur extra costs and even prevent you from immigrating.
 It can also be very stressful, especially if you have a new employer waiting for you to start work.

 At Relocate Down Under we take away that stress from you.
 We focus on making sure your application is as complete as possible and complies with the latest immigration instructions, to make the process as smooth as possible for you.
-As Licensed Immigration Advisers, we will generally hear about changes to immigration policy before it becomes common knowledge.

 Being based in the UK means that we are available to speak at a time that is convenient to you.
-And having the expertise of a Licensed Immigration Adviser to support you every step of the way, can give you peace of mind.
+And having the expertise of a New Zealand Licensed Immigration Adviser to support you every step of the way, can give you peace of mind.

 We’ve been through the process ourselves, so understand how it feels from both sides.
 Which is why we make it our priority to give you the best possible experience as you set off on your New Zealand dream.
 Your dream is our priority.